aurag-fouad/aurag-fouad.github.io/_pages/about.md

   - /about.html
 ---

-👨🏻‍💻 Education: Master's student in Data Science and Intelligent Systems at the [Multidisciplinary Faculty of Nador](https://fpn.ump.ma/) - [UMP](https://www.ump.ma/).
+👨🏻‍💻 Education: Graduated with a Master's degree in Data Science and Intelligent Systems at the [Multidisciplinary Faculty of Nador](https://fpn.ump.ma/) - [UMP](https://www.ump.ma/).

 🎓 Diplomas: I hold a Bachelor's Degree in Mathematics and Computer Science, with a specialty in Network Systems Administration and Web Technologies.